Strong-field scattering of two spinning black holes: Numerical Relativity versus post-Minkowskian gravity: Additional Post-Minkowskian data points

 Finally, we compare the spin dependence of the NR scattering angles to PM predictions in the small spin range.
 Using the simplifying fact that we are considering equal-mass systems, and the relative scattering angle $\theta_{\rm rel}=\frac12 (\theta_1+\theta_2)$, we can write, at quadratic order in spins, the simple general template

-We can, in principle, determine the $\theta_i$ coefficients for the initial energy and angular momentum of our simulations, $(\hat{E}_{\rm in},\hat{L}_{\rm in}) \simeq (1.023,1.146)$ by fitting the scattering angles for configurations with small (absolute) values of the spins.
+We can, in principle, determine the $\theta_i$ coefficients for the initial energy and angular momentum of our simulations, $(\hat{E}_{\rm in},\hat{L}_{\rm in}) \simeq (1.02264,1.1456)$ by fitting the scattering angles for configurations with small (absolute) values of the spins.
 We decided to focus on the 6 configurations with $|\chi_{1/2}| \leq 0.1$ and to fit them to the template Eq.~\eqref{eq:spin_exp_eq} (truncated to quadratic terms).
-We so obtained the following values
+We so obtained the following values:

 The reduced chi-squared of this fit is $\chi^2/(6-4) \simeq 1.17$ (corresponding to six data points and four degrees of freedom).
-This value is probably affected by the fact that we are assuming constant initial data, while the energy slightly varies from one simulation to another.
+This value is probably affected by the fact that we are assuming constant initial data, while the energy slightly changes between simulations.
 Let us emphasize that we could not extract a meaningful value for the $\theta_{\chi_{-}^2}^{\rm fit}$ coefficient, consistently with our finding that these effects are subdominant (even for higher spin values).

 In Table~\ref{tab:chiPM_spin} we compare these NR-fitting coefficients to their (PM-expanded and $w^{eob}$-resummed) analytical analogs.
-In order to extract the $w^{eob}_{\rm 3PM}$ and $w^{eob}_{\rm 4PM}$, we repeat the same fitting procedure employed for the NR angles (but setting the initial energy to the constant, average, value).
-For the considered initial data, $(\hat{E}_{\rm in},\hat{L}_{\rm in}) \simeq (1.023,1.146)$, the PM-expanded predictions are not satisfactory, as could be deduced from Fig.~\ref{fig:chiPM_spin}.
+In order to extract $w^{eob}_{\rm 3PM}$ and $w^{eob}_{\rm 4PM}$ (not including 4PM spin-orbit terms), we repeat the same fitting procedure employed for the NR angles (but setting the initial energy to the constant, average, value).
+For the considered initial data, $(\hat{E}_{\rm in},\hat{L}_{\rm in}) \simeq (1.02264,1.1456)$, the PM-expanded predictions are not satisfactory, as could be deduced from Fig.~\ref{fig:chiPM_spin}.
 The successive PM orders show a slow convergence towards the numerical results.
 The EOB-resummed equivalents, instead, are in good agreement with the numerical estimates, with the $w^{eob}_{\rm 4PM}$ values mostly agreeing within one standard deviation with the NR ones.

 \twocolumngrid